Matthew Goniwe

-Matthew Goniwe (27 December 1947 – 27 June 1985) was a South African anti-apartheid activist and one of The Cradock Four murdered by the South African police in 1985.
+Matthew Goniwe OLS (27 December 1947 – 27 June 1985) was a South African anti-apartheid activist and one of The Cradock Four murdered by the South African Police in 1985.

 Early years

 Goniwe was the youngest of eight children.
 His parents, David and Elizabeth Goniwe, were farm labourers and lived in the Emaqgubeni section of the old Cradock, Eastern Cape township.
 His family later moved to Lingelihle Township in 1962 as Emaqgumeni was demolished through the Group Areas Act.

 Education

 Goniwe attended St James' Primary School and Sam Xhallie Secondary School, where he obtained his Junior Certificate.
-He obtained a teachers' diploma from Fort Hare University and returned to Sam Xhallie School to teach mathematics and science.
+He obtained a teachers' diploma from University of Fort Hare and returned to Sam Xhallie School to teach mathematics and science.
 In 1958, he joined the African National Congress and in 1960, while in the process of completing his primary school, he joined the local communist party.
 He attended underground political classes of the ANC and the South African Communist Party.
 He was introduced into politics by his older brother Jamani Jacques Goniwe.
 During this time, he also joined a local boxing club and became a member of the Cradock Male Voice Choir.
 From 1961 to 1963, he completed part of his high schooling at Cradock Bantu Secondary.
 From 1964 until 1965, he completed his matric standard at Healdtown College near Fort Beaufort and became a member of the Moral Regeneration Movement (an organisation aimed at instilling morality amongst young people) and of the Healdtown Church Choir.
 Goniwe went to further his studies at Fort Hare University where he obtained a teacher’s diploma, majoring in mathematics, education, physics, and chemistry.